cisco-ce/roomos.cisco.com/doc/MTR/HelpVideos.md

 });
 ```

+### Add the macro in Control Hub

 1. Save this [JavaScript file](https://cdn.bfldr.com/YM20Y3NQ/at/qjgzt72r9x7fgbv3twn4xtsr/In-product_help_Cisco_devices_for_Microsoft_Teams_Rooms_with_Navigator1js.zip) to your computer.
 The file will initially be downloaded as a ZIP folder.
 Be sure to extract its contents.
 Keep the same file name.

-2. From Control Hub, under the Devices section, select the device you want to enable the macro on.
+3. From Control Hub, under the Devices section, select the device you want to enable the macro on.
 On the device details page, go to the Configurations card and click **Macros**.

 <img src="/doc/images/MTR/helpVideo2.png" style="width: 500px">